eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 ![Hello World](images/helloworld-browser.jpg)

-The above step ensures that the hello-world app is up and running locally without any issues.
+The above step verifies that the hello-world app is running locally without issues.

-## Create and Deploy the Application on Azure Container Apps
+## Create and Deploy Spring Boot on Azure Container Apps

 Use the command below to create the app instance from CLI: